JimMcL/YetAnotherTracker/README.md

 debugging/comprehension tool to aid in determining the best parameters for a task.

 There will usually be many false tracks generated as a result of noise, physical vibrations or lighting fluctuations.
-These false tracks generally start and end in roughly the same location, so real tracks may be identifiable by their large diffusion distance or length (although clearly this is not an infallible test and depends on the tracks).
+These false tracks generally start and end in roughly the same location, so real tracks may be identifiable by their long length, maximum displacement or diffusion distance (although clearly none of these are infallible tests and the best approach will depend on the nature of your tracks).

-Currently, the app is controlled through command line parameters and/or a configuration file.
-To use it, you should be comfortable with editing text files and know what a command line app is.
+Currently, the app does not have a pretty GUI interface, rather it is controlled through command line parameters and/or a configuration file.
+To use it, you should be comfortable with editing text files and know what a command line application is and how to use it.

 ## Installation